Somachi/BrightMovies.Com_Website/README.md

 ![screen shot 2016-05-16 at 6 34 33 am](https://cloud.githubusercontent.com/assets/13493736/15289576/5ea22ede-1b30-11e6-966f-57676e2e5548.png)

-# BrightMovies.Com website
+BrightMovies.Com website

+#Introduction

-This repository contains the BrightMovies.Com website source codes and how to get the website up and running on yout  web browser, see below for outlined step by step guide.
+This repository contains the BrightMovies.Com website source codes and how to get the website up and running on your web browser, see below for outlined step by step guide.

-File details:
+#File details:

 Media.py- where we defined our classes and functions

 Entertainment_center.py- where we imported the functions and classes in Media.py file to use in our website

-Outline of readme contents

-Introduction (What is the code about)
-This code contains three files of which are responsible for giving the user a site which contains movies.

-Main Features (Vertical list with dots)
+Fresh_tomatoes.py - this file is reponsible for displaying our website on a web browser

+#Main Features
 -	Open a webpage
--	Display a list of Video images of adverts
+-	Display a list of Video images
--	Display the name of the each video adverts below its image
+-	Display the name of the each video below its image
--	Play the video adverts when the user clicks on the imgae
+-	Play the video when the user clicks on the imgae

-Files Description:

-Media.py – This is where functions that make this code perform the way it do are defined

-Fresh_Tomatoes.py – This file is responsible for play the youtube links in this site

-Entertainment_center – This file is where the informations that you see on the site is beein       entered and the functions in Media,py file is being used to render the site

-Libraries used:
+#Libraries used:

 import webbrowser
 import webbrowser